wochit/wochit-embedded/docs/authentication.md

 # User Authentication

 Call Wochit REST API to get a *user-token* which will be used to open the Video Creator.
-A *user-token* is requiered to intialize the Video Creator.
+A *user-token* is required to initialize the Video Creator.
 It will allow us to identify you and your user.

 Use your API keys to authenticate requests.
-You can view your API keys in the Settings Dashboard
+You can view your API keys in the [Settings Dashboard](https://admin.wochit.com/settings).